Usefulmaths/Naive-Bayes/README.md

 Assumptions:
   - Each feature is conditionally independent from each other given the label.
-  - Each feature given the label follows a Gaussian distributions.
+  - Each feature given the label follows a Gaussian distribution.